Meet Our Team

 Abby received her bachelor’s degree in Speech and Hearing Sciences at the University at Buffalo in May of 2022.
 She is currently a second year student in the Doctor of Audiology program here at Purdue and has worked in the BRAiN Lab since July of 2022.
 Abby is interested in working with adult and geriatric patients to diagnose hearing loss and fit hearing devices.
 In her free time, Abby enjoys cooking, hanging out with friends from her cohort and watching sports (Go Bills!!).

-Victoria Sinfield, BS
+Victoria Sinfield, MS

-Victoria Sinfield, BS
+Victoria Sinfield, MS

 Victoria Sinfield is a master’s student in the Department of Biomedical Engineering.
 She received both a B.S. in BME and a B.A. in Linguistics at Purdue in May 2023, and is interested in researching the neural correlates of speech and language by means of neuroimaging techniques.
 Victoria joined the lab in Fall 2023 and currently studies the effects of cognitive load on speech perception.
 When not in the lab or the classroom, she enjoys getting coffee with friends and cheering on Purdue basketball.